AaronRMartinez/TheForage-Commonwealth-Bank-Job-Simulation/README.md

 The tasks involve researching the Australian Cyber Security Centre's (ACSC) best practices for secure passwords, then designing a visually appealing and clear infographic using design software such as Canva.
 Finally, the completed infographic will be formatted into an easy-to-understand PDF for distribution to fellow employees, with a focus on enhancing password security awareness.

 <a href="https://github.com/AaronRMartinez/TheForage-Commonwealth-Bank-Job-Simulation/blob/main/ACSC%20Password%20Practices.pdf">ACSC Secure Password Practices Infographic</a>

+### Task 4: Penetration Testing Skill Development through HackThisSite Challenges

+This task involved creating an account on HackThisSite and completing all 11 levels of the "Basic" web challenge.
+Following this, a Penetration Testing Report was documented, which included an executive summary, scope, descriptions of vulnerabilities, key findings, and security recommendations for each challenge level.
+The knowledge gained from these challenges could be applied to real-world scenarios to enhance penetration testing skills.

+<a href="">Penetration Testing Report on HackThisSite Basic Challenges</a>